SecularSolstice/SecularSolstice.github.io/The_Pantheon/README.md

 > Gonna eat ya for what you done
 >
 > Azathoth... blind designer,
 > Tear yer mind up for what you done
+>
+> I’m sayin’
+> Physics... queen sadistic,
+> Kill yer whole world for what you done
+> Kill yer whole world for what you done

+and elsewhere

+> Brahma, Shiva Vishnu,
+> Gonna eat ya for what you done
+>
+> Reaper, creepy mystic,
+> Take your family for what you done.

+replacing the Lovecraftians.

 The reference to Yahweh is likely to alienate those who practice some form of Abrahamic tradition, especially since the smite-happy cranky old man is a weak-man if not straw-man of the tradition.
+The Hindu gods might provoke similar reactions.

 A possibly alternative might be: